What do you look for when choosing a mechanical watch?

-Second-Generation GMT-Master Ref.
+Second-generation GMT-Master Ref.
 1675

 •Case material: Stainless steel •Crystal: Plastic •Water resistance: 50m